Rhabdomyolysis refers to the breakdown of striated muscle that is followed by leakage of the muscle protein myoglobin into the blood, leading to its

 The most specific diagnostic test for inclusion-body myositis is the muscle biopsy.
 The characteristic light microscopic findings are rimmed vacuoles, endomysial inflammation, MHC-I class expression, Congophilic deposits, scattered atrophic fibers, hypertrophic fibers (similar to those seen in chronic dystrophic processes but not in polymyositis), COX-negative fibers with occasional ragged-red fibers, and eosinophilic cytoplasmic inclusions (33; 11; 41).
 The presence of all these features, combined with the typical clinical phenotype, negate the need to perform electron microscopy or immunostaining using “specific” markers whose diagnostic specificity is presently unsettled.

 Although the resistance of inclusion-body myositis to these immunotherapies has raised concerns that the degenerative process rather than the inflammatory one might be more relevant, a number of reasons may explain the lack of efficacy of such treatments (35; 38; 39).
 Firstly, therapy is always initiated late, when the degenerative cascade has already begun, due to the insidious nature of the disease and very slow progression.
 It is striking that even patients with minimal clinical weakness, who seek medical attention relatively early, already exhibit muscle atrophy and advanced histological changes.
 The observation that alpha B-crystallin is, along with proinflammatory markers, an early event associated with cell stress response that precedes accumulation of beta amyloid supports the view that anti-inflammatory therapy can not only arrest progression if initiated early, but may even lead to complete remission, as shown in 1 well documented and remarkable case (89).
-Secondly, the production of proinflammatory mediators by the muscle fibers themselves may pose a problem in arresting the process because the standard immunosuppressants may not be able to suppress the transcription factors that trigger the continuous production of cytokines by the muscle fibers themselves (38; 39; 35; 132).
+Secondly, the production of proinflammatory mediators by the muscle fibers themselves may pose a problem in arresting the process because the standard immunosuppressants may not be able to suppress the transcription factors that trigger the continuous production of cytokines by the muscle fibers themselves (38; 39; 35; 134).
 Thirdly and most importantly, as data suggest (64) and as already has been mentioned, agents targeting highly differentiated cytotoxic T cells and not those exerting a broad nonselective lymphocyte depletion might be more promising because the autoimmunity in inclusion body myositis is rather distinct, characterized by highly differentiated nonproliferating cytotoxic T cell phenotypes (46; 64).
+A single case report showed that alemtuzumab led to stabilization of a patient symptoms up to 2 years (125).

 The trials with nonimmune-related agents were also negative, most notably the 1 targeting muscle-inhibiting TGF-β molecules or muscle growth factors using bimagrumab, a monoclonal antibody that binds to muscle activin-2 receptors with greater affinity than their natural ligands activin and myostatin, which function as negative regulators of muscle growth.
 By inhibiting myostatin, bimagrumab can increase muscle weight in mice and cultured myotubes, but has no demonstrable effect on increasing muscle strength.
 On this background, a large controlled study was performed with 251 patients randomized to receiving monthly bimagrumab or placebo for 52 weeks.
 No change in 6-minute walk test, the study’s primary end-point, was noted compared to placebo; all enrolled patients continued to worsen with further deterioration in quantitative muscle strength testing, more falls, and worsening swallowing (70).
 This was the largest clinical trial in inclusion-body myositis patients but the most disappointing.